kartik-v/yii2-app-practical/README.md

 http://domain/app
 ```

-All other aspects of the advanced app remain the same.
-The `common`, `backend` and `console` will remain as is.
+All other aspects of the app configuration remain the same as yii2-advanced app.
+The `common`, `backend` and `console`
+will remain as is.
 The frontend config, assets, models, controllers, views, widgets and components, will still reside within
 the `frontend` directory.
 It is just the web access that is moved out to app root.

 DIRECTORY STRUCTURE